real-logic/aeron/README.md

     $ sudo apt-get install libz-dev
 ```

-__NOTE__: Aeron is supported on Linux, Mac, and Windows.
+__note__: Aeron is supported on Linux, Mac, and Windows.
 Windows builds require Visual Studio and are being developed
 with Visual Studio 2013 and 2015 with 64-bit builds only.
 Cygwin, MSys, etc. may work, but are not maintained at this time.

 For convenience, a script is provided that does a full clean, build, and test of all targets as a Release build.